SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/http-headers.md

 ## <a name="so-timezone"></a>SO-TIMEZONE

-You specify the time zone using the `SO-TIMEZONE` HTTP header.
-It can be either an id or a time-zone name.
+You specify the [time zone][1] using the `SO-TIMEZONE` HTTP header.
+It can be either an ID or a time-zone name.

 The following blocks are the same because the `/api/v1/timezone` archive lists the Norway time zone code as 261.